-- Beans include kidney beans, black beans, garbanzo beans, navy beans, soybeans and pinto beans are very low in fat.
+- Beans including kidney beans, black beans, garbanzo beans, navy beans, soybeans, and pinto beans are very low in fat.

 - They make a perfect addition to your weight loss diet.
 Each tiny bean is packed with proteins and fibers while remaining extremely low in calories.